Kelly's Essex Directory 1882

 Pilgrim Thomas, farm bailiff to Mr. Richard Keeble

 The manor and land chiefly belong to the Governors of Charterhouse, London.

 Sexton, John Wright.

-National School built 1875 for about 50 children.
+National School built 1875 for about 50 children with an average attendance of 20.
 Miss Ada Whatham, mistress.

 Carter Challis, farmer, Copt Hall